 ATRS has contributory and noncontributory plans.
 The contributory plan has been in effect since the beginning of ATRS.
 The noncontributory plan became available July 1, 1986.
-Acts 81 and 907 of 1999, effective July 1, 1999, require all new members under contract for 181 or more days to be contributory.
-Act 93 of 2007 allows an active noncontributory member to make an irrevocable election to become contributory on July 1 of each fiscal year.
+Act 907 of 1999, effective July 1, 1999, requires all new members under contract for 181 or more days to be contributory.
+Act 443 of 2021, effective July 1, 2021, increased the required number of contract days to 185 or more days.
+Act 385 of 2005 allows noncontributory members to make an irrevocable election to become contributory on July 1 of each fiscal year.